webplatform/docs-wpd/Community/Meetings/General/index.md

 It's not that hard to coordinate.
 Just mark down when people volunteer, help them out.
 Recruit people actively, on the properties you're coordinating.
 It's too much for doug on his own; other people are helping out ad hoc, but aren't following through to make sure the contributor has actually completed the work.
 Alex signed up for last three weeks in July.

 ACTION: julee to e-mail list to try to get others to coordinate.
-(In progress)
+(DONE)

 We're still targeted for end of July for first round of P0 CSS properties.
 Don't want things to fall apart for lack of resources.
 There are enough volunteers that people can actually get this thing done.
 ACTION: Eliot to move Seattle Doc Sprint properties to a new table on the WPW page.
 (DONE)